microsoft/azuredevopslabs/labs/vsts/nodejs/readme.md

 ## Overview

-This lab shows you how to deploy Node application to Azure App Service using Azure DevOps.
+This lab shows you how to deploy Node.js Express application to Azure App Service using Azure DevOps.

 ## Prerequisites for the lab

 1. Refer the [Getting Started](../Setup/) page to know the prerequisites for this lab.

-1. Click the [Azure DevOps Demo Generator](http://azuredevopsdemogenerator.azurewebsites.net/?TemplateId=77376&Name=AzureFunctions_BuildWorkshop) link and follow the instructions in [Getting Started](../Setup/) page to provision the project to your **Azure DevOps**.
+1. Click the [Azure DevOps Demo Generator](http://azuredevopsdemogenerator.azurewebsites.net) link and follow the instructions in [Getting Started](../Setup/) page to provision the project to your **Azure DevOps**.

 ## Exercise 1: Configure Build